therealhieu/flink-connector-clickhouse/DEPLOY.md

   -pl flink-connector-clickhouse,flink-sql-connector-clickhouse
 ```

-**Note**: The parent POM will be deployed automatically as it's required for the child modules.
+**Important Notes**:
+- The parent POM (`flink-connector-clickhouse-parent`) is automatically included and **cannot be skipped**
+- It's required for Maven dependency resolution when users add your artifacts
+- Only the POM file is deployed for the parent (no JAR since it's a POM-only module)
+- The `flink-connector-clickhouse-e2e-test` module is correctly excluded from deployment

 ### Step 4: Monitor Deployment
 The deployment will output: